h3rald/litestore/src/admin/md/overview.md

 #### Enhanced Querying of JSON documents

 By leveraging the [SQLite JSON1 extension](https://www.sqlite.org/json1.html) and implementing custom query string parsing, LiteStore provides enhanced filtering, ordering, and custom field selection of JSON documents.
+Additionally, you can also configure custom indexes specifying JSON fields for extra speed!

 #### Full-text Search